autumn-info-442a/team-e/HW3.md

 ### Admin User

-72. **REVISED** The system must allow the user to access the Admin Panel tab on the My Groups page, giving access to the user’s Admin groups and pending group requests.
+72. **REVISED** The system must allow the user to view pending requests for groups the user has created.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
-User should be able to view pending group requests under the Admin Groups section.
+User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
+User routes to the groups page 6.
+User clicks Member Requests 7.
+User should see the pending user requests if another user has requested membership into the group.

-- Reasoning for REVISED: located elsewhere
+- Reasoning for REVISED: We decided to revise this requirement to properly match the workflow that we've implemented into our application.
+To access pending requests, the Admin user just needs to click into a group they are an admin for, then view the Member Requests tab in the group.

-73. **REVISED** For each group the user is an admin in, the system must display the name of each user pending.
+73. **REVISED** For each group the user is an admin for, the system must display the name of each user pending.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
-User should be able to view pending group requests under the Admin Groups section 5.
-The pending request should display the name of the pending user.
+User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
+User routes to the groups page 6.
+User clicks Member Requests 7.
+User should see the pending user requests and their details if another user has requested membership into the group.

-- Reasoning for REVISED: located elsewhere
+- Reasoning for REVISED: We decided to revise this requirement to properly match the workflow that we've implemented into our application.
+To view pending request information, the Admin user just needs to click into a group they are an admin for, then view the Member Requests tab in the group.
+The pending requests should display the requester user's details.

-74. **REVISED** The system must allow the Admin user to click on a pending request to make the decision to admit them.
+74. **TO DO** The system must allow the Admin user to click on a pending request to make the decision to admit them.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
-User should be able to view pending group requests under the Admin Groups section 5.
-The user should be able to click on the pending request to make an admission decision.
+User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
+User routes to the groups page 6.
+User clicks Member Requests 7.
+User should see the pending user requests 8.
+User can then make a decision

 75. **TO DO** The system must display a confirmation when the Admin user clicks on a pending request, allowing them to click yes or no.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
-User should be able to view pending group requests under the Admin Groups section 5.
-The user should be able to click on the pending request to make an admission decision 6.
-A confirmation message will appear to confirm the user's request.
+User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
+User routes to the groups page 6.
+User clicks Member Requests 7.
+User should see the pending user requests 8.
+User can then make a decision 9.
+A confirmation should pop up when the user makes their decision.

 76. **TO DO** The system must allow the pending user to access the group if they are admitted by setting the user as a group member or cancel the request if they are denied.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
-User should be able to view pending group requests under the Admin Groups section 5.
+User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
 The user should be able to click on the pending request to make an admission decision 6.
 If admitted, the user that requested admission should be able to enter the group they requested membership for.

 77. **TO DO** The system must be able to recognize when a user is an admin for a group (a group they created), giving them the ability to delete the group if desired from the “Your Admin Groups” tab by hitting the delete button.